-Call 13 11 84 if you want to speak to one of our qualified financial advisers1 who can give you advice about your Super Savings account.
-This advice is included in your membership.1 For more comprehensive advice, we may refer you to an accredited external financial adviser.2 Advice of this nature may incur a fee.
+Call 13 11 84 to speak to one of our phone based qualified financial advisers who can give you advice about your Super Savings account.
+The cost of this advice is included with your membership.1 For more comprehensive advice, we may also refer you to an accredited external financial adviser.2 Advice of this nature may incur a fee.